mcallisto/Scala-3-Android-Studio-Java-template/README.md

-# Android Studio Java project with a Scala 3 module
+# Android Studio Java project translated to Scala 3

-A template project in Java for the latest **Android Studio** with an added **Scala 3** module.
+A template project in Java for the latest **Android Studio** translated to **Scala 3**.

 ## Aim

 Helping the adoption of Scala in Android Studio.

-This is the Java project you get if:
+This is the Scala project you get if:

 1. in **Android Studio** _Meerkat | 2024.3.1 Patch 1_ you create a module with the Fragment + ViewModel template.